marceloprates/prettymaps/README.md

 A minimal Python library to draw customized maps from [OpenStreetMap](https://www.openstreetmap.org/#map=12/11.0733/106.3078) created using the [osmnx](https://github.com/gboeing/osmnx), [matplotlib](https://matplotlib.org/), [shapely](https://shapely.readthedocs.io/en/stable/index.html) and [vsketch](https://github.com/abey79/vsketch) libraries.

-This work is [licensed](LICENSE) under a GNU Affero General Public License v3.0 (you can make commercial use, distribute and modificate this project, but must **disclose** the source code with the license and copyright notice)
+This work is [licensed](LICENSE) under a GNU Affero General Public License v3.0 (you can make commercial use, distribute and modify this project, but must **disclose** the source code with the license and copyright notice)

 ## Note about crediting and NFTs:
 - Please keep the printed message on the figures crediting my repository and OpenStreetMap ([mandatory by their license](https://www.openstreetmap.org/copyright)).